rosaaghdam/COVID-19/README.md

 File "List name proteins.xlsx" contains 25,260 proteins in PPI network.

-File "Drug_Cluster_features.xlsx"  contains list of the repositioning candidates and their features in #Cluster1,#Cluster2, #Cluster3, #Cluster4 and #Cluster5.
+File "Cluster_features.xlsx"  contains list of the repositioning candidates and their features in #Cluster1,#Cluster2, #Cluster3, #Cluster4 and #Cluster5.